brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

     - title : "A proven track record of dealing with serious crime"
       images:
       - "images/story.jpg"
       content : "I spent the last two decades working on CID, major crime and in covert roles dealing with the most serious of offences.
-This included a broad range of crimes such as Murder, Kidnap, Child sexual exploitation, Counter Terrorism, Ransomware, Cryptocurrency and bitcoin enabled crime, Dark web enabled crime, Extortion, Hacking related offences and threat assessments relating to (PII) Personal Identifiable Information/Data sold or leaked on the internet, Robbery, Burglary, Theft, Corruption and misconduct, Sexual offences, Car crime, Drug importation and supply as just some examples. "
+This included a broad range of crimes such as Murder, Kidnap, Child sexual exploitation, Counter Terrorism, Ransomware, Cryptocurrency and Bitcoin enabled crime, Dark web enabled crime, Extortion, Hacking related offences and threat assessments relating to (PII) Personal Identifiable Information/Data sold or leaked on the internet, Robbery, Burglary, Theft, Corruption and misconduct, Sexual offences, Car crime, Drug importation and supply as just some examples. "
       button:
         enable : true
         label : "Check out our training services"